-ALTERNATIVE 5: RESTORE HABITAT, IMPROVE FORAGE, AND CONTINUE SUPPLEMENTAL FEEDING
+ALTERNATIVE 5: RESTORE HABITAT, IMPROVE FOR-AGE, AND CONTINUE SUPPLEMENTAL FEEDING

 The Jackson elk and bison herds and their habitat would be heavily managed on the refuge, with an emphasis on improving forage quality on cultivated lands through improved irrigation methods.
-About 5,000-7,500 elk and 400 bison would winter on the refuge.
-During the summer up to 2,500 elk would use habitat in the park units.
-Imported supplemental feed would be used in average and above-average winters (estimated to occur roughly 9 of 10 years).
+About 5.000-7.500 elk and 400 bison would winter on the refuge.
+During the summer up to 2,500 elk would use habitat in the park.
+Imported supplemental feed would be used in average and aboveaverage winters (estimated to occur roughly 9 of 10 years).
 The elk hunt on the refuge and, when necessary, the elk reduction program in the park would continue.
 Also, a bison hunt would be initiated on the refuge.
 Efforts to minimize disease outbreaks would include spreading out feed and moving feed locations.
-To reduce the prevalence of brucellosis in the elk and bison herds, WGFD personnel would be permitted to over time, and vaccines with higher efficacies or other techniques to reduce transmission would be used when developed.
-Woody vegetation would be initially protected and restored for the benefit of other species.
+To reduce the prevalence of brucellosis in the elk and bison herds, WGFD personnel would be permitted to use Strain 19 to vaccinate elk and RB51 to vaccinate bison.
+Woody vegetation would be restored for the benefit of other species.